qhilipp/Search-Algorithms/README.md

 	- An interface that should be implemented by classes that have a vector for a position.
 This interface allows you to use DistanceHeuristic for your own custom types that implement this interface, rather than just Vectors.
 This repository already contains a common implementation for this interface:
 		* Point
 			- A class with a position and a name, e.g., used for Graph StateSpaces.

+## UI 💻
+The UI consists of a StateSpaceWindow which contains a StateSpaceSidebar and a StateSpaceView.
+StateSpaceView is an abstract class that is being extended from StateSpaceView2D and StateSpaceView3D.